doombubbles/useful-utilities/LATEST.md

-- Fixed a typo causing jukebox errors
+- Fixed the modifer key functionality for Quick Selling many of the same tower